platformsh/platformsh-docs/src/frameworks/symfony/faq.md

 that's because Symfony is trying to write into: `/var/lib/php5/` which is read-only.

-A workaround is to mount a sessions folder into Platform.sh and write sessions in that folder.
+The solution is to mount a sessions folder into Platform.sh and write sessions in that folder.

 Simply edit your `.platform.app.yaml` and add a mounts there: